G-structure/rat_attack/planner/main_prompt.md

 	•	Number the step (NNN).
 Create:
 	•	planner/prompts/{NNN}_test.md (Test-Writer prompt) — see template A below.
 	•	planner/prompts/{NNN}_code.md (Code-Solver prompt) — see template B below.
+	•	Each prompt must instruct its agent to append notes to planner/notes/{NNN}_test.md or planner/notes/{NNN}_code.md using `§`-prefixed entries (create if missing; never overwrite existing content).
 	5. Update the checklist (append-only log)
 	•	Append a `§ PLAN NNN — <short title>` block to the end of planner/progress.md; never rewrite earlier text.
 	•	Inside that block, restate: